Skip to Content

 Residents living outside the 10-mile area can purchase KI tablets from their personal pharmacy.

-If Ki is recommended in an emergency, it is Important to follow exact dosing, which can be found on SCDHEC KI Fact Sheet.
+If KI is recommended in an emergency, it is important to follow exact dosing, which can be found on SCDHEC KI Fact Sheet.
 Especially in young children and infants, giving too much KI can cause more serious side effects and health issues.

 Visit SCDHEC’s Radiation, Nuclear Safety webpage for more information on radiation, KI, and South Carolina’s Department of Health and Environmental Control’s Nuclear Response and Emergency Environmental Surveillance section, or call 1-844-723-7377.